kbalog/uis-dat310-spring2017/exercises/html/forms/README.md

 ## Exercise #5: HTML5 form elements

-Try some of the [HTML5 input types](www.w3schools.com/html/html_form_input_types.asp), e.g., color, url, search, date, etc.
+Try some of the other [HTML5 input types](www.w3schools.com/html/html_form_input_types.asp), e.g., color, url, search, date, etc.
 How are these displayed in different browsers?